 To improve accessibility for all viewers, consider captioning videos that will be used in a classroom, or for the general public.

-Captioning assists many groups of people including the hearing impaired, deaf, learning disabilities, and language learners.
+Captioning assists many groups of people including the hearing impaired, hard of hearing, those with learning disabilities, and language learners.
 It is also helpful for anyone listening in a noisy environment.

 A fee-based captioning service:

 As a Wellesley employee or student you can use SensusAccess (login and download like Kurzweil) to automatically convert documents into a range of alternate media.
 This includes audio books (MP3 and DAISY), e-books (EPUB, EPUB3 and Mobi) and digital Braille.
 The service can also be used to convert inaccessible documents such as image-only PDF files, JPG pictures and Microsoft PowerPoint presentations into more accessible formats.